Florida goalie holds off Leafs

 These are pretty evenly matched teams, both very good.
 The score is not a fair reflection of that, or even of the balance of play, which favoured the Leafs, if only marginally.
 That said, the Leafs are a better team.
 Over the full series, they should be able to solve the Panthers and Bobrovsky, and move on to the next stage.

+The stalwart Oakvillean Tavares was less of a presence than he has been as well.
+In spite of the four goals, Samsonov played really solidly in net...the score could have been worse without his great positioning and unruffled approach to playing goal.

 Keep sending them your good vibes.
-While everyone was relieved the Leafs did not need to face the Bruins, no one should underestimate the Florida Panthers, who made it clear they think they deserve a shot at Lord Stanley's Cup too.
+While everyone was relieved the Leafs did not need to face the Bruins, no one should underestimate the Florida Panthers.
+They made it clear they think they deserve a shot at Lord Stanley's Cup too.